-Firstly it is possible to identify certain objectives, policies and objectives which would actively help to reduce greenhouse gas emissions or climate adaption and therefore would have a positive effect namely:
+Firstly, it is possible to identify certain objectives, policies and objectives which would actively help to reduce greenhouse gas emissions or climate adaption and therefore would have a positive effect namely:

-- CAM-LK-01 (Ensure Letterkenny transition to a low carbon, competitive and climate resilient.... settlement by 2050). - CAM-LK-P-1 (Facilitate additional electric charging points). - CAM-LK-P-2 (Increase native tree coverage).
+- CAM-LK-01 (Ensure Letterkenny transition to a low carbon, competitive and climate resilient.... settlement by 2050). - CAM-LK-P-1 (Facilitate additional electric charging points). - CAM-LK-P-2 (Increase native tree coverage). - CAM-LK-P-3 (Support the development of renewable sources of energy). - CAM-LK-P4 (Encourage High Biodiversity value nature based approaches and green infrastructure solutions within development proposals ... to reduce greenhouse gas emissions). - CAM-LK-P-5 (Support Waste Heat in new or extended industrial and commercial developments). - CAM-LKP-6 (Use of SUDS within public and private developments). - CAM-LK-P-7 (Use of energy efficient street lighting). - CAM-LK-P-8 (Require new residential and commercial developments to give consideration to ... energy efficiency in siting, orientation and design). - LK-TC-O-4 (To create sustainable and restorative environments ... and climate change addressed). - LK-TC-O-7 (To reduce vacancy and dereliction level in Letterkenny by 50% over the life of the LAP). - LK-TC-P-1 (support the ambitions of the Letterkenny 2040 Regeneration Strategy). - LK-TC-P-64 (To support the principle of projects that contribute to the climate change and biodiversity agendas). - LK-H-P-8 (Residential development proposal to prioritise walking cycling and public transport). - LK_NBH-P-1 (Creation of natural and biodiversity and wetland systems). - LK-SCC-P-4 (Protection of existing open space). - LTP-AT-O-1 (To increase active travel through and expansion of strategic, inter-connecting and permeability walking and cycling networks). - LTP-AT-O-2 (Support Letterkenny 2040 Regeneration Strategy). - LTP-AT-O-3 (Support pilot mobility schemes for multi modal travel). - LTP-AT-O-4 (Support NTRA National Cycle Network 'Cycle Connect'). - LTP-AT-P-1 (Not to permit developments that would prejudice the implementation of any active travel schemes set out on the land use zoning map, incorporate active travel proposals into strategic road projects etc). - LTP-AT-P-2 (Require that development identify desire lines by incorporating filtered pedestrian permeability links to adjoining land uses). - LTP-AT-P-3 (Support the development of the Letterkenny to Burtonport Greenway route). - LTP-AT-P-4 (Work with the NTA to enable a future electric bike hire scheme). - LTP-T-P-3 (Active travel facilities within new N56 Business park accesses). - LTP-T-P-4 (Active travel facilities along and across the N56 from the Polestar to the Creamery roundabout). - LTP-T-P-5 (Active travel facilities from the N56 Knocknamona roundabout to the Mountain Top). - LTP-TC-O-1 (Deliver a multifunctional, centrally located regional transport hub for Letterkenny). - LTP-TC-O-2 (To create a dynamic, connected and accessible town centre, anchored by a centrally located local transport hub, enabling transitional shift to public transport, walking and cycling). - LTP-PT-O-1 (To deliver significantly enhanced public transport services and facilities for Letterkenny).

-- CAM-LK-P-3 (Support the development of renewable sources of energy). - CAM-LK-P4 (Encourage High Biodiversity value nature based approaches and green infrastructure solutions within development proposals ... to reduce greenhouse gas emissions). - CAM-LK-P-5 (Support Waste Heat in new or extended industrial and commercial developments). - CAM-LKP-6 (Use of SUDS within public and private developments). - CAM-LK-P-7 (Use of energy efficient street lighting). - CAM-LK-P-8 (Require new residential and commercial developments to give consideration to ... energy efficiency in siting, orientation and design). - LK-TC-O-4 (To create sustainable and restorative environments ... and climate change addressed). - LK-TC-P-4 (To support the principle of projects that contribute to the climate change and biodiversity agendas). - LK-H-P-8 (Residential development proposal to prioritise walking cycling and public transport). - LK\NBH-P-1 (Creation of natural and biodiversity and wetland systems). - LK-SCC-P-4 (Protection of existing open space). - LTP-AT-O-1 (To increase active travel through and expansion of strategic, inter-connecting and permeability walking and cycling networks). - LTP-AT-P-1 (Not to permit developments that would prejudice the implementation of any active travel schemes set out on the land use zoning map, incorporate active travel proposals into strategic road projects etc). - LTP-AT-P-2 (Require that development identify desire lines by incorporating filtered pedestrian permeability links to adjoining land uses). - LTP-AT-P-3 (Support the development of the Letterkenny to Burtonport Greenway route). - LTP-TC-O-1 (Deliver a multifunctional, centrally located regional transport hub for Letterkenny). - LTP-TC-O-2 (To create a dynamic, connected and accessible town centre, anchored by a centrally located local transport hub, enabling transitional shift to public transport, walking and cycling). - LTP-PT-O-1 (To deliver significantly enhanced public transport services and facilities for Letterkenny). - LTP-PT-P-1: (Collaborate with the NTA and all other stakeholders to develop and provide an efficient, frequent, effective, and legible public transport bus services to serve the needs of the town).
+• LTP-PT-P-1: (Collaborate with the NTA and all other stakeholders to develop and provide an efficient, frequent, effective, and legible public transport bus services to serve the needs of the town).